multani/gcp-changelog/content/gemini-code-assist/index.md

 You can [regenerate a prompt response](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#regenerate_a_prompt_response) to your most recent prompt, where
 Gemini Code Assist re-evaluates your prompt and provides a new response.

-### Delete prompt and response pair in VS Code

-You can [delete your prompt and Gemini's response to that prompt](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#delete_prompt_and_response_pairs) in your chat with
-Gemini Code Assist.
-This works as an alternative to deleting your entire chat history, allowing you to remove a single prompt and response within a chat, while maintaining the rest of your chat history with Gemini Code Assist.

 ---
 ## 2025-09-10